Skip to main content

 Fresh concrete slab poured for a first-floor home addition in St. Petersburg

 First-floor additions are almost always cheaper.
-Your existing foundation and exterior walls weren’t built to carry a second story, so adding one often means retrofitting or rebuilding structural elements to handle the new load.
+Your existing foundation and exterior walls weren’t built to carry a second story, so adding one often means foundation underpinning, new engineered trusses, a continuous Simpson Strong-Tie hold-down load path from ridge to footer, and a structural engineer stamp on every sheet.
 That engineering and labor adds up fast.
+Timeline-wise: a 400 sq ft first-floor master suite typically runs 8–12 weeks of active construction; the same footprint as a second-story addition stretches to 14–18 weeks because of the structural tie-in work.

 As Jeremy Wharton, Revolution’s owner, puts it: “We do more first-floor additions because building up is more expensive.
 Existing foundations and walls aren’t built for a second story, so retrofitting or rebuilding can double the cost.”